Financial literacy

 4. Myth: Money was born out of barter.

 Truth: Money started being used to keep track of debts.
 If my neighbor gave me a chicken with the understanding that I had to give a chicken and sheep back to him in the future.
-It quickly became hard to keep track of so, people would use rocks to represent these items: 1 rock for a chicken, 4 rocks for a sheep.
+It quickly became hard to keep track of, so people would use rocks to represent these items: 1 rock for a chicken, 4 rocks for a sheep.
 That way there was no need to remember which actual items were owed, just how many rocks.

 5. Myth: The US Federal reserve prints all the money that goes into circulation.